||2 months ago|

 She will also do this operations with

 peer_handshake_traffic_secret as the key value to derive Bob's encryption key and IV.

-Alice will first send again 64 random bytes.
-Then, she will send her identity public key
+Alice will create a message composed of new 64 random bytes, her long-term identity public key

 alice_idK_pub and a signature of his ephemeral public key